 I’m an international student, but I went to college in the US.
 Can I get a TOEFL / IELTS waiver?

 Either IELTS or TOEFL is required of all non-native English speakers.
 Test scores must be from within the past two years.
-If you intend to request a waiver, please email email@example.com with your request, including details regarding your educational experience in English and two writing samples (article, essay, thesis, etc.).
+If you intend to request a waiver, please email firstname.lastname@example.org with your request, including details regarding your educational experience in English and two writing samples (article, essay, thesis, etc.).
 Waiver requests should be received in advance of application submission as a waiver grant is not guaranteed and, without a waiver or a TOEFL/IELTS score, your application will be considered incomplete.

 Is it possible to place out of a core course?